 • Uninsured/underinsured motorist coverage – This protects you if you’re in an accident and the at-fault driver doesn’t have any insurance or doesn’t have enough liability coverage to cover the damages.

-• Personal Injury Protection (PIP)MedPay/PIP pays the necessary medical bills for the driver and/or passengers after being hurt in a car accident, no matter who is at fault.
+• Personal injury protection (PIP)MedPay/PIP pays the necessary medical bills for the driver and/or passengers after being hurt in a car accident, no matter who is at fault.

 • Upgraded accident forgiveness – Accident forgiveness refers to a policy feature for some carriers that’s automatically earned if a customer goes three straight years without having an accident (this means no accidents for any driver on the policy, not just the main policyholder).
 After being accident-free for three years, the customer is eligible to have their next at-fault accident waived from their policy.
 Upgraded accident forgiveness is offered by some carriers too, like Elephant.
 Instead of waiting three years for an accident waiver, Upgraded Accident Forgiveness would start as soon as the policy begins.
 To qualify, there can’t be any chargeable or non-chargeable accidents from the past three years for any driver on the policy.